tanghao-xiaomi/docs/Examples/X_Track.md

-# Bicycle Track example
+# Example of bike computer

 \[ English | [简体中文](X_Track_zh-cn.md) \]

 ## Introduction

-`X-TRACK Demo` is ported from the open source project [X-TRACK](https://github.com/FASTSHIFT/X-TRACK).
-Thanks to FASTSHIFT, the original author of X-TRACK, for completing the porting.
+“X-TRACK Demo” comes from the open source project [X-TRACK](https://github.com/FASTSHIFT/X-TRACK).
+Thanks to the original author of X-TRACK, FASTSHIFT, the migration is completed.

-It is a bicycle computer with functions such as speed display, distance statistics and real-time track display.
-The display resolution is 240x320 and it uses touch screen interaction.
+It’s a bike computer with features like speed display, distance statistics and real-time track display, with a display resolution of 240x320 pixels, using touch screen interaction.

-The code directory is located at: `apps/packages/demos/x_track`
+The code directory is located at: “apps/packages/demos/x_track”

 This article describes how to run the example on openvela Emulator.

 ## Prerequisites

-1. Build the development environment, see [Environment Build](../Getting_Started/Set_up_the_development_environment.md).
+1. Set up the development environment.
+Refer to [Environment Setup](../Getting_Started/Set_up_the_development_environment.md).

-2. Download the source code, see [Download openvela source code](../Getting_Started/Download_Vela_sources.md).
+2. Download the source code.
+Refer to [Download openvela source code](../Getting_Started/Download_Vela_sources.md).

-## Step 1 Configuration Project
+## Step 1: Configure the project

-1. Switch to the root directory of the openvela repository and run the following command to open the compilation configuration project:
+1. Switch to the root directory of openvela repository and run the following command to start compiling and configuring the project:

     ```Bash
     ./build.sh vendor/openvela/boards/vela/configs/goldfish-armeabi-v7a-ap menuconfig
     ```

-2. Modify the following configurations one by one.
+2. Modify the following configurations in order.

     ```Bash
     LIB_PNG = y